christttto/blog/_posts/thinkingOutLoud/2019-01-07-coding-challenge.md

 When I first read the problem, I did not think I could solve the problem.
 It looked too hard, but I got to pass the basic test.
 It is a lesson for me.

+Oh, another video filmed.
+I will work on it tomorrow at the library.
+Will have to take my external, and pin to take out the sd card.